lvrenno/3ds-frame-importer/README.md

 # 3ds Max Painting Importer

 A tool developed in **Python** with **PySide2** and **pymxs** to automate the import of artworks into **3ds Max**.
-Originally created to streamline the modeling of an exhibition at **Paço Imperial (Rio de Janeiro)** within the **Raul Mourão Studio**, this tool simplifies the process of generating framed paintings with real-world dimensions, automatically applying materials and UV mapping from named image files.
+Originally created to streamline the modeling of an exhibition at **Paço Imperial (Rio de Janeiro)** within the **Raul Mourão Art Studio**, this tool simplifies the process of generating framed paintings with real-world dimensions, automatically applying materials and UV mapping from named image files.

 ---

-## English Version
+## English Version (Português abaixo)

 ### Overview